Liwa Zainabiyoun: Recruitment and training

 The Pakistani Shiite volunteers have been fighting in various conflicts since 2012 especially in Syrian civil war on pro-government side under the orders of IRGC against ISIL and its subgroups.
 In addition, large numbers of Shia Pakistani fighters have fought on the pro-government side as part of the Zeinabiyoun Brigade, which had up to 1,000 fighters in Syria.
 They originally fought in the Iraqi Abu Fadl al-Abbas Brigade and later the Afghan Liwa Fatemiyoun brigade, and only became numerous enough to warrant a distinct brigade in either late 2014 or early 2015.
-After arriving in Damascus, fighters were often transferred to the Shibani camp just West of the city in order to receive their respective assignments.
+After arriving in Damascus, Pakistani fighters were often transferred to the Shibani camp just west of the city in order to receive their respective assignments.

+Pakistani Zainabiyoun fighters tend to be more educated than their Afghan Fatemiyoun counterparts.
+This not only due to Pakistani fighters being more proficient in multiple languages, but also due to a large number of Zainabiyoun fighters being religious students trying to pursue higher education in Iran or educated political refugees escaping persecution, while Fatemiyoun fighters tend to be poor economic migrants, or war-escaping refugees and asylum-seekers.

 Origins of fighters

-Some of the fighters are Hazaras and Balochis (mainly from Quetta) while others are Pashtuns (mainly from Parachinar, Kurram, KPK), Punjabis (mainly from Sahiwal, as well as Lahore in Punjab, mostly from Thokar Niaz Beg), Gilgitis and Baltis from Skardu, Gilgit-Baltistan, Karachans/Karachites (including Muhajirs, Pashtuns, Sindhis, and others) from Karachi, Sindhis from Sindh, and Kashmiris from the Azad Kashmir.
+Some of the fighters are Hazaras and Balochis (mainly from Quetta) while others are Pashtuns (mainly from Parachinar, Kurram, Khyber Pakhtunkhwa), Punjabis (mainly from Sahiwal, as well as Lahore in Punjab, mostly from Thokar Niaz Beg), Gilgitis and Baltis from Skardu, Gilgit-Baltistan, Karachans/Karachites (including Muhajirs, Pashtuns, Sindhis, and others) from Karachi, Sindhis from Sindh, and Kashmiris from Azad Kashmir.
 Like other Shiite foreign brigades in Syria, it is funded, trained, and overseen by the IRGC.

 Recruitment conditions, pay, salary, and benefits

 According to one source, Iran had offered the fighters a financial incentive in the form of a monthly salary of $500–700, nearly half of what most Pakistanis earned in a year.
-As per another source, according to the Zainabiyoun Facebook page, volunteers must be between 18-35 years of age and physically fit.
+As per another source, according to the Zainabiyoun Facebook page, volunteers must be between 18 and 35 years of age and physically fit.
 They were offered up to Rs.120,000 ($1200) as a monthly salary with 15 days of holidays after three months.
 While another source claims that Pakistani migrants were offered citizenship, jobs, and a steady income for themselves and their families, and thus were made to feel obliged to agree to fight on conditions that Iran imposed on them.
 Otherwise, would face deportation.
-This source also claimed that Pakistani fighters were offered an average monthly salary of around 120,000 rupees ($700-750) in return for fighting under given conditions and were even promised 15-day holidays after three months, according to this other source.
+This source also claimed that Pakistani fighters were offered an average monthly salary of around 120,000 rupees ($700–750) in return for fighting under given conditions and were even promised 15-day holidays after three months, according to this other source.
 The IRGC had also been reported to pay fighters about $500 per month, by another source.
 According to Pakistani counter-insurgency officials, fighters recruited, by pro-Iran groups in Pakistan, for the war in Syria were being paid Rs.60,000 ($573) to Rs.110,000 ($1,050) per month.